publiclab/publiclab-archive/notes/dhaffner/3-6-2012/notes-method-estimate-slit-width-plots-type-spectrometers-using-reference-at.md

 ---
-title: "Notes on a method to estimate the slit width of PLOTS-type spectrometers using a reference atmospheric spectrum"\ntagnames: 'spectrometer, calibration'
+title: "Notes on a method to estimate the slit width of PLOTS-type spectrometers using a reference atmospheric spectrum"

+tagnames: 'spectrometer, calibration'
 author: dhaffner
 path: /notes/dhaffner/3-6-2012/notes-method-estimate-slit-width-plots-type-spectrometers-using-reference-at.md
 nid: 898